Iconic What Does It Mean

 While popularity is certainly a factor, achieving iconic status requires more than just widespread recognition.
 Several key criteria typically contribute to an image, object, or idea becoming iconic:

 • Cultural Significance: Iconic things reflect significant cultural moments, trends, or values.
 They often encapsulate a specific era or embody a particular societal shift.
-For example, the Berlin Wall's fall is represented iconically by images of its demolition, signifying the end of the Cold War and the reunification of Germany.
+As an example, the Berlin Wall's fall is represented iconically by images of its demolition, signifying the end of the Cold War and the reunification of Germany.

 • Enduring Impact: True icons endure the test of time.
 Their meaning and relevance remain strong even decades or centuries after their initial appearance.
 This longevity reflects a lasting impact on cultural consciousness.
 Consider the works of Shakespeare; their enduring relevance across cultures and time periods solidifies their iconic status in literature.